Azure/ARO-Landing-Zone-Accelerator/Scenarios/Secure-Baseline/bicepWithAVM/03-Supporting-Services/README.md

 ### Parameters

-he parameters can be set using the cli command `--parameters <parameter-name>=<value>` or in the parameters file `main.bicepparam`.
+The parameters can be set using the cli command `--parameters <parameter-name>=<value>` or in the parameters file `main.bicepparam`.
 Below you can find a table with all parameters with.
 The required parameters are:

 - `privateEndpointSubnetResourceId`: the resource id of the subnet used for the private endpoints that will be created.
 - `jumpBoxSubnetResourceId`: the resource id of the subnet used for the jumpbox VMs that will be created.